 Mining Potential is your first step towards a rewarding career!
 Workers are needed to fill vacancies in the mining and exploration industry from coast to coast.
 Mining Potential offers exposure to the mining sector through an empowering learning experience, leading to employment, or further education.

-Mining Potential is taught in the classroom and through hands-on experiences.
-The industry-validated curriculum and employer involvement enables educators to connect learners to industry by giving them the potential of hands-on experience at a mine or exploration site, enriching the learning experience and ensuring that learners want to pursue a career in mining.
+Mining Potential is taught in a virtual or face-to-face classroom and through practical experiences.
+The industry-validated curriculum and employer involvement enables educators to connect learners to industry by giving them practical experience at a mine or exploration site, enriching the learning experience and ensuring that learners want to pursue a career in mining.

 Mining Potential Development Committee (MPDC)